 Nareit’s Executive Vice President, Research & Investor Outreach, John Worth, and two top REIT portfolio managers from Fidelity Investments and Cohen & Steers discussed the impact of rising interest rates and inflation on REIT share prices in a recent Bloomberg Intelligence webinar.
 To access a replay of the webinar, click here.

 Investor Perceptions vs. Reality

-Asset prices often decline as the immediate response to a rise in interest rates because higher interest rates reduce the present value of future cash flows, including bond coupons and stock dividends.
-If future cash flows are not expected to rise, then rising interest rates would have a clear negative impact on asset values, including the prices of REIT stocks.
+Asset prices often decline as the immediate response to a rise in interest rates because investors perceive higher interest rates will reduce the present value of future cash flows from investments.
+If future cash flows are not expected to rise, such as income from bonds, then rising interest rates would have a clear negative impact on their asset values.

-Changes in the level of interest rates, however, often reflect changes in the level of economic activity and the outlook for future earnings.
-History shows that REIT share prices have often increased during periods when the Fed shifts from a stimulative policy stance to a neutral position.
+Rising interest rates, however, often reflect economic growth that can boost REIT earnings and, ultimately, share prices.
+History shows that REIT share prices have often increased during periods like the present one when the Federal Reserve shifts from a stimulative policy stance to a neutral position.